awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `Role`  <a name="cfn-ecs-service-role"></a>
-The name or ARN of an AWS Identity and Access Management \(IAM\) role that allows your Amazon ECS container agent to make calls to your load balancer\.
+The name or Arn of an AWS Identity and Access Management \(IAM\) role that allows your Amazon ECS container agent to make calls to your load balancer\.
 In some cases, you might need to add a dependency on the service role's policy\.
 For more information, see IAM role policy in [DependsOn Attribute](aws-attribute-dependson.md)\.
 *Required*: Conditional\.
 Required only if you specify the `LoadBalancers` property\.
 *Type*: String